Mysore Pak Recipe

 • Boil the sugar syrup stirring often until it reaches a one string consistency.

-• To check one string consistency of the syrup, take a small portion of the syrup in between the thumb and index finger.
+• To check one string consistency, take a small portion of the syrup in a spoon and cool down slightly.
+Take in between your thumb and index finger.
 Move the fingers apart.
-You must be able to see a single string in between the fingers.
+You must be able to see a single string in between the fingers. (check video)

 • Ensure the oil and ghee are turning hot.